-When a visitor enters their email address into the default email field on a HubSpot form are immediately validated by HubSpot.
-If the email address is not valid (does not exist, is misspelled, etc.), the form cannot be submitted.
+When a visitor enters their email address into the default email field on a HubSpot form, it is automatically validated by HubSpot.
+If the email address is not formatted correctly, or if the email has globally bounced, the form cannot be submitted.

-CAPTCHA adds a step to your form verifying that a visitor is not a robot before they can submit the form.
+Enabling CAPTCHA adds a step to your form verifying that a visitor is not a robot, before they can submit the form.
 To enable CAPTCHA on a form:

-- In the left pane, locate the Other Form Elements section and click to toggle the Captcha (SPAM Prevention) switch on.
+In the left pane, under the Other Form Elements section, click to toggle the Captcha (SPAM Prevention) switch on.

-Please note: if your regular form or pop-up form includes a follow-up email, a CAPTCHA will automatically be added to the form.
-To remove the CAPTCHA from the form, delete the follow-up emails in the Follow-up tab of the form editor.
+If your regular form or pop-up form includes a follow-up email, a CAPTCHA will automatically be added to the form.
+To remove the CAPTCHA from the form, delete the follow-up emails in the Automation tab of the form editor.

-If you have a Marketing Hub Starter, Professional, or Enterprise subscription, you can block specific email domains or free email providers on your form to encourage your visitors to provide high-quality business email addresses.
+If you have a Marketing Hub Starter, Professional, or Enterprise subscription, you can block specific email domains or free email providers to encourage your visitors to provide high-quality business email addresses.
 These settings are configured on an individual form level and can be used on both forms and pop-up forms.